 Melanie Smallman is an academic, communications specialist, campaigner and policy adviser, interested in the relationship between science, technology and society.
 She is currently a lecturer in the Department of Science and Technology Studies at UCL, where she Co-Directs UCL’s hub for Responsible Research and Innovation.

-Melanie has recently returned from a Visiting Fellowship in Science, Technology and Society, at the Harvard Kennedy School, working with Professor Sheila Jasanoff.
-Her research looks at the ways in which the public come to understand new and emerging science and technologies and how these views influence policy, and how evidence is understood and used in policymaking.
-She is currently developing new research looking at the role of technologies in growing economic inequality and how these economic effects in turn influence perceptions of science and technology.
+Melanie’s research looks at public attitudes to science and technology, how these views influence policy, and how evidence is understood and used in policymaking.
+In particular, she is interested in the role of technologies in growing economic inequality, and how these economic effects in turn influence perceptions of science and technology.

 Training initially in life-sciences, Melanie’s professional experience combines entrepreneurship and business leadership, with communications and academic research.
 She has a PhD in Science and Technology Studies from UCL, an MSc in Science Communication from Imperial College and has completed a Visiting Fellowship in Science, Technology and Society, at the Harvard Kennedy School, working with Professor Sheila Jasanoff.
 Since 1999 she has been Director of Think-Lab, a science and environmental policy and communications consultancy, working with a variety of leading European science and environmental organisations.
 For eight years, until 2011, she was a communications adviser to the Chief Scientist in Defra, tasked with rebuilding public confidence in Defra’s use of science.